GuyChapGH/CapstoneQuiz/README.md

 No additional Python packages are required to run this application.
 To run, use `$ python manage.py runserver` in a suitable Python/ Django virtual environment.

 ## Additional information
+The mobile responsive Grid System, Buttons and Navigation Bar is provided by [Bootstrap](https://getbootstrap.com) framework.
+A link is used in the 'layout.html' file.
 The data visualisation library used in the application is [Chart.js](https://www.chartjs.org).
-This is loaded automatically from a link in the layout.html file.
+This is loaded automatically from a link in the 'layout.html' file.

 ## Specification